 I am confused about this bank certificate and the bond, are they the same document?

 No, as explained funds are required to be paid to a bank account in Andorra (amount depends on how many persons in the family unit as explained on the applications page).
 Once the funds are deposited the bank will issue a certificate to Immigration which forms part of your application documents.
 Once the application is accepted the funds can then be transferred to INAF (The Finance Department of the Government) to pay the bond.
 The same certificate is required for renewal of residency but no further bond is required to be paid for subsequent renewals.
 As at February 2015 there have been significant changes demanded by Immigration in that the funds for the bank certificate ( whether 300%, 400%, etc of the minimum wage) must now be locked into the bank account.
 This is causing considerable pain for the banks and potentially for residents who have been accustomed to using these funds for the bond and not keeping them on account.
 I will update as the situation becomes clear)

-Can I open a numbered bank account in Andorra as a non-resident ?
+Can I open a bank account in Andorra as a non-resident ?

 Yes, besides you will need to do so to deposit the money for the bond prior to application.
-All accounts opened by non-residents are numbered and not named.
-Once you are a resident you may if you wish change the numbered account to a named one.
 You may also open a company account as a non resident, subject to correct legalised company documents and due diligence by the bank.
 The bank has more faith for obvious reasons in company accounts belonging to passive residents or at least passive resident applicants.
 Non residents will also be charged € 155 per quarter to keep an account in Andorra.

 If I have Andorran residency, do I still need a Schengen visa to enter Europe?